 Obviously, abbreviate how you wish to shorten the names; just make sure everyone using your system knows the abbreviation.
 You’ll also want to make sure to create a naming convention for images, too.

-However you decide to name your emails, keep their names in a spreadsheet that also lists their subject lines.
+However you decide to name your emails or landing pages, keep their names in a spreadsheet.
+This should also include subject lines and meta descriptions.
 How many times have you gotten a forwarded email from someone telling you that a link is broken, and when you go to find it, you realize you can’t dig it up?

-Having a naming convention will help, but the fastest way to find emails in your system is to have them in a document that lists their subject lines alongside their system name.
+Having a naming convention will help, but the fastest way to find content in your system is to have them in a document that lists their system name.

-While you’re at it, it doesn’t hurt to keep spreadsheets of landing pages, forms, and images either.
-If your MA platform goes down, you still have a list of your assets.
+You can keep spreadsheets of landing pages, forms, and images either.
+If your marketing platform ever goes down, you still have a list of your assets.
 And if someone else at your company wants to see existing content, you can just shoot them a document rather than having to log them into your system.
 Also, having an easily searchable image list keeps you from doing things like uploading a copy of your logo into the system each time you want to include it in some content.

 You may need to do this more often, but it’s a good practice to go through your content at least four times a year.
 Even if your campaigns aren’t changing often, you’ll catch things like emails that include signatures of people who don’t work at your company anymore, or broken links.
 The last thing you want is a potential customer catching this before you do.